Back to blogs

 Strengths: can explain any topic on demand; free tier available; multilingual capability.

-Limitations for exam preparation: no memory of what the student has studied before; does not know the NEB syllabus or IOE question patterns specifically; no structured learning path or progress tracking; students must direct every interaction manually.
+Limitations for exam preparation: no memory of what the student has studied before; does not know your syllabus or exam question patterns specifically; no structured learning path or progress tracking; students must direct every interaction manually.

 Best for: ad-hoc question answering and concept clarification as a supplement to structured study, not as a primary learning platform.